sbraende/stride-labs/README.md

 ## License

 This project is licensed under the [MIT License](./LICENSE).
 You’re free to use, modify, and distribute this project under its terms.

-## Assigment notes

-- Reza has approved Gemini as external API.